 This includes salt and stabilizers, like carrageenan gum.
 Some of the latest versions of cream cheese contain different flavorings like that of fruits, herbs, salmon, etc.

 3. Growing Trend

 During the last few years, fast foods and convenience dishes containing processed cheese have achieved an enormous market penetration, due not only to their accessible cost, availability and ease of use, but also due to the fact that the processed cheese included endows them with a unique function such which turns these plates into a whole experience.

-Processed cheese is obtained through a mix of natural cheeses, subjected to heat, in order to melt with melting salts.
+Processed cheese is obtained through a mix of natural cheeses, subjected to heat, in order to meet with melting salts.
 The product obtained is placed into molds and cooled.
-This simple process enables to create “customer‘s tailor suit“ which may be grated or sliced, gratinated or melted completely.
+This simple process enables to create “customer‘s tailor suit "which may be grated or sliced, gratinated or melted completely.
 They may also be designed to cover special diet needs, for example, products low in calories, lactose-free, low in saturated fats, cholesterol-free, including nutraceutical ingredients, among others.